Addressing general measurements in quantum Monte Carlo: Supplementary Note 1: Directed-loop update for XXZ model

 where the $\ket{\uparrow}$ and $\ket{\downarrow}$ represent the states of the spin in the $S^z$-basis.

 As Fig. \ref{fig:vertex} shown, different spins are represented by empty circles and black solid circles, with Eq.(\ref{eqDLvertex}) detailing the weights associated with these vertices.
 Building upon the original six vertex types of the directed loop algorithm, we introduce an additional vertex type, denoted as $\sigma^x \sigma^x$, which is the measured operator.
-(It is need to note that even though the Hamiltonian represents a $S = 1/2$ system, we can still choose to insert the $\hat{\sigma}$ operator for practice reason rather than the $S = 1/2$ operator.
-This is because the corresponding factor (if it is a two-point correlation operator, then $S^x S^x = 1/4 \times \sigma^x \sigma^x$) will cancel out in both the numerator and denominator of Eq.(\ref{eq4}).
-The measurement quantity depends on the reference point and thus does not conflict with the symbol $S^x$ in the text.)
+(It is need to note that even though the Hamiltonian represents a $S = 1/2$ system, we can still choose to insert the Pauli operator for practice reason rather than the $S = 1/2$ operator.
+This is because the corresponding factor (if it is a two-point correlation operator, then $S^x S^x = 1/4 \times \sigma^x \sigma^x$) will cancel out in both the numerator and denominator of Eq.(\ref{eqs4}):

+The measurement quantity depends on the reference point and thus does not conflict with the symbol $S^x$ in the text.

 The new vertex type can be thought of as consisting of two individual $\sigma^x$ operators that act to flip the spins.
 It is capable of interacting with any spin states, including those where the two spins are parallel.
 As depicted in Fig. \ref{fig:QMC} (a), this operator's sole function during the update is to simultaneously flip any state of the two spins, as demonstrated in cases (1) and (2), where both spins are flipped in two distinct patterns.
 Case (1) illustrates its action on two parallel spins, while case (2) shows its action on two antiparallel spins.
 Fig.\ref{fig:QMC} (b) further illustrates the process of spin flipping.